On-Line for the 2019-2020 School Year

 - Statistical Inference

 Our class day begins with a Daily Message posting which expounds on the day’s statistical concepts.
-On a daily basis we read a few pages from our text and apply these new concepts to problems.
-Students are able to daily test their knowledge through multiple choice questions.
+The student will read a few pages from our text and apply these new concepts to problems.
+Students are able to daily test their knowledge through random multiple choice questions.
+These questions come from the present and all previous material covered in the course providing the student with a means to constantly review topics.
 Throughout the course we have hands-on data collection assignments where we apply what we are learning to real data.
 These assignments never require the student to survey neighbors or strangers and can be completed from within the home.
-At the end of every chapter the student has a multiple choice exam and a Free-Response component that develops their ability to “pull all the pieces together.”
+Students can practice their emerging statistical skills by responding to several free response questions from each chapter.
+This develops the students ability to pull all the pieces together.

 Students are encouraged to ask questions of their peers and of me on our communication board.
-The students utilize the online discussion boards to interact with classmates, to post any questions they have from the reading material and homework assignments, to answer classmates questions and most importantly to discuss the interpretation of our results.
-The class operates asynchronously and I am available for live chats on an as-needed basis.
+Students utilize the online discussion boards to interact with classmates, to post any questions they have from the reading material and homework assignments, to answer classmates questions and most importantly to discuss the interpretation of our results.
+While the class has in the past operated asynchronously I am adding a live component in 2019 - 2020 school year.

-Students do not "meet" at a scheduled time, but work asynchronously to do their studying within their own schedule.
+Most days students will not "meet" at a scheduled time, but will work asynchronously to do their studying within their own schedule.
 The Daily Message is posted prior to midnight EST for the following school day permitting overseas students to work on today’s assignment, today.
 Class assignments for the upcoming one to two months are posted online permitting students to work ahead if needed.
 Past families have found that I am very accommodating to student and family travel plans and special events.

 How to register: Complete the registration form http://www.aphomeschoolers.com/xstatistics/application.pdf and email it to: email@example.com.
-You do not need to wait to hear from me, just go directly to the PA HS'er store and officially register for the class by paying the class tuition.
+You do not need to wait to hear from me before paying the course fee.

 Questions?
 I answer all questions!
 Just e-mail me at firstname.lastname@example.org